flexera-public/policy_templates/cost/google/instances_stackdriver_utilization/README.md

 ## Prerequisites

-This policy requires the Google Cloud Credential.
-When applying the policy select the appropriate credentials from the list for your tenant.
-If such credential doesn't exist please contact your cloud admin to create the Credential.

-The credential must contain the value *gce* in the Provider field.
-Refer to our documentation for more details on the [Credential Service](https://docs.rightscale.com/credentials/)

-## Google Required Permissions
+This policy uses [credentials](https://docs.rightscale.com/policies/users/guides/credential_management.html) for connecting to the cloud -- in order to apply this policy you must have a credential registered in the system that is compatible with this policy.
+If there are no credentials listed when you apply the policy, please contact your cloud admin and ask them to register a credential that is compatible with this policy.
+The information below should be consulted when creating the credential.

+### Credential configuration

+For administrators [creating and managing credentials](https://docs.rightscale.com/policies/users/guides/credential_management.html) to use with this policy, the following information is needed:

+Provider tag value to match this policy: `gce`

+Required permissions in the provider:
-- Google - The `Monitoring Viewer` Role
+- The `Monitoring Viewer` Role

 ## Supported Clouds